Cpasklaire/PersonalBlog/README.md

 Command `composer install`

-Create your .env at the root of the project (you can follow the .env.example)
+Create your .env at the src of the project (you can follow the .env.example)

 Create your database with the .sql at the .doc.
 The admin account is : name: Admin and pw : admin